e-pallad/e-pallad/README.md

 Full-Stack Developer (JavaScript/TypeScript, React, Node.js) with an unusual path: I started in a call center, worked my way through web development, systems administration, and technical support, and spent the last few years architecting enterprise integrations (SSO, SCIM, REST APIs) between SaaS platforms and systems like Microsoft, SAP, Workday, and Okta.

-That background means I don't just write code — I understand the systems it has to talk to in production, enterprise environments.
+That background means I don't just write code, I understand the systems it has to talk to in production, enterprise environments.

 ---